-- (i) the filing date of the application or patent under examination is before the date of entry into force of the EPC 2000.
+(i) the application under examination was pending or the patent under examination had already been granted at the date of entry into force of the EPC 2000.
 Art.
 54(4) EPC 1973 is still transitionally applicable (see Art.
 1, Decision of the Administrative Council of 28 June 2001, OJ EPO 2003 Special edition No. 1, 202).
-Here, if conflicting prior art gives rise to different texts of the claims, different sets of claims for the Contracting States concerned may be filed. - (ii) the filing date of the application or patent under examination is on or after the date of entry into force of the EPC 2000.
+Here, if conflicting prior art gives rise to different texts of the claims for different Contracting States, different sets of claims for the Contracting States concerned may be filed.

+(ii) the application under examination was not pending or the patent under examination had not yet been granted at the date of entry into force of the EPC 2000.
 As Art.
-54(4) EPC 1973 has been deleted, the conflicting prior art belongs to the state of the art for all Contracting States, irrespective of the effected designations.
+54(4) EPC 1973 has been deleted, the conflicting prior art belongs to the state of the art for all Contracting States, irrespective of the effected designations (see also F-II, 4.3).
 Likewise, it is irrelevant if the designation fee(s) for the earlier European patent application has/have been paid, since there is no provision in the EPC 2000 corresponding to Rule 23a EPC 1973.
 Consequently, the possibility of having different texts for different Contracting States on the basis of Art.
 54(3) no longer exists.